What is at stake?

 Today’s artificial intelligence systems already outperform humans in the tasks they were trained for, especially when it comes to the speed with which they act.
 In just a matter of seconds, an AI system can play the winning move in chess or Go, translate an article, or plot a route to a given destination while taking into account current traffic patterns.

 Though a human requires more time to do any of these, a key aspect of human intelligence is that we can perform all of these tasks.
 We have what’s known as general intelligence.
 While AI systems can only perform the tasks they were trained on, a human can learn from context and experience and develop new skills or solve novel problems.

 Many experts worry that if an AI system achieves human-level general intelligence, it will quickly surpass us, just as AI systems have done with their narrow tasks.
 At that point, we don’t know what the AI will do.

 Why is this a risk?

-Just looking at some of the problems caused by narrow AI programmes today can give us at least some sense of the problems an even more intelligent system could cause.
+Just looking at some of the problems caused by narrow AI programs today can give us at least some sense of the problems an even more intelligent system could cause.
 We’ve already seen that recommendation algorithms on social media can be used to help spread fake news and upend democracy.
-Yet even as AI researchers race to find ways to prevent the spread of fake news, they worry the problem will soon worsen with the rise of Deepfakes – in which AI programmes modify what’s seen or heard in a video without the viewer recognising it’s been doctored.
+Yet even as AI researchers race to find ways to prevent the spread of fake news, they worry the problem will soon worsen with the rise of DeepFakes – in which AI programs modify what’s seen or heard in a video without the viewer recognizing it’s been doctored.